If you're out of work or looking at trucking as a means to earning money, save yourself some grief if you:

 Everyone in trucking knows that the first year is going to be the worst, the hardest, and most likely the biggest challenge to your fortitude that you've ever faced in life -- especially during that first winter driving season.

 Not only will you be a rookie, but you'll be paid like one (unless something miraculous takes place).

 There are plenty of websites and videos online that give real-life scenarios of what it's like to be a trucker.

-Find another line of work
+Find another line of work, possibly here.